The Pixel Prize

 What if I miss the deadline?

 You’ll have to wait until the next cohort.
 BUT!
-In the short term, you can join our Matrix community to continue the discussion with other like minded researchers.
+In the short term, you can join our Luma calendar to be notified of future events and calls.

 Got more questions?